 For any additional information, visit us online at www.ach.edu or call us at (951) 729-5320 or (323) 585-9000

-Our Huntington Park offers the follow programs: Medical Assistant, Medical Billing & Coding, Veterinary Assistant, and Massage Therapy & Physical Therapy Aide.
+Our Huntington Park Campus offers the following programs: Medical Assistant, Medical Billing and Coding, Veterinary Assistant, Physical Therapy Aide/Massage Therapist, Pharmacy Technician, and HVACR Technician.

 Our Huntington Park campus proudly serves the following communities: Bell, Bell Gardens, Compton, Southgate, Los Angeles, Vernon, Maywood, Cudahy, Florence, South Central LA, Watts, Lynwood, City of industry, Lawndale, Paramount, Inglewood, Commerce, Downy, Norwalk, Santa Fe Springs, Carson, Long Beach, Bellflower, Pico Rivera, Montebello, Whittier, Gardena, Hawthorne, El Monte, La Puente, Monterrey Park.

-Our Riverside campus offers the following programs: Medical Assistant, Medical Billing & Coding, Veterinary Assistant, Massage Therapy & Physical Therapy Aide, Dental Assistant, Surgical Technology, and Pharmacy Technician.
+Our Riverside Campus offers the following programs: Medical Assistant, Medical Billing and Coding, Veterinary Assistant, Physical Therapy Aide/Massage Therapist, Dental Assistant, Surgical Technology, Pharmacy Technician, and HVACR Technician.

 Our Riverside campus proudly serves the following communities: Corona, Moreno Valley, Norco, Lake Elsinore, Perris, La Sierra, Arlington, Jurupa Valley, Rialto, Pedley, Mira Loma, Rubidoux, Bloomington, Colton, San Bernardino, Redlands, Wildomar, Temecula, Murrieta, Loma Linda, Fontana, Grand Terrace, and Glen Avon.